Lissensj/markdowntest/Standard_Document.md

 #### Reference Links

-An alternative way of creating links is using references.
+The preferred way of creating links is using references.
 This is useful if you want to use multiple links to the same anchor and if you want to manage them more easily afterwards.

 Instead of a creating the link in one go, you first create a link to an ID: